Jannomag/Yaru-Colors/README.md

 [Original Yaru's git](https://github.com/ubuntu/yaru)

+*Update 20.04.1: Updated everything with Yaru's source for Ubuntu 20.04, including new icons.
+*Also new color (Orange) added, Purple changed.
+*PLEASE NOTE: Description will change in the next days, Screenshots will be added, soon!

 *Update 2.0: Yaru developers updated the original theme, so I did.
 It cointains now the new light version from 19.10.*
 *Maybe I'm able to create "Yaru-Classic" theme with the old darker header bars, but for now it was enough work to create 2.0*